basnijholt/nijho.lt/content/post/diction-agent-cli-qwen/index.md

 Once an official release includes it, delete the gateway's entire `build:` section and replace its custom `image:` value with `dictionlabs/gateway:latest`.
 {{% /callout %}}

-On my machine, Qwen3-ASR 1.7B uses about **4.7 GiB of GPU memory** and roughly **3 GiB of system memory** while loaded.
+On my machine, Qwen3-ASR 1.7B uses about 4.7 GiB of GPU memory and roughly 3 GiB of system memory while loaded.
 Keeping the model warm makes the interaction feel immediate.

 ## 3. The bar test

-Yesterday I met a friend in a bar in the Netherlands and wanted to let him try it.
+A day later, I met a friend in a bar in the Netherlands and wanted to let him try it.
-My server—and the RTX 3090 doing the transcription—was at home in the U.S.
+My server, and the RTX 3090 doing the transcription, was at home in the U.S.

 I opened the terminal app on my phone, connected to an agent, and dictated an instruction to update the network ACLs so his phone could reach the gateway.
-In literally less than a minute, Diction was connected and working on his phone.
+In less than a minute, Diction was connected and working on his phone.
-His speech crossed the Atlantic, was transcribed by Qwen on my home GPU, and appeared back in the app with incredibly low latency.
+His speech crossed the Atlantic, was transcribed by Qwen on my home GPU, and appeared back in the app with barely any delay.

 That moment sold the whole setup to me.
-It was not a carefully prepared demo: I was in a bar, had no laptop, and used dictation itself to grant access to the dictation service.
+I was in a bar without a laptop, and I used dictation to grant access to the dictation service.

-Diction behaves like a normal keyboard, while I retain control over where the audio goes and which model handles it.
+Diction behaves like a normal keyboard, but I decide where the audio goes and which model handles it.

 The only feature I intentionally leave out is AI rewriting.
 Writing Style and Tones need a generative LLM cleanup stage, which this minimal setup does not run.